 The first thing you’ll notice on a mattress is how it feels when you lie down.
 For side sleepers, that initial feel is all about pressure relief.
 You need a mattress with enough give to cradle your hips and shoulders, preventing that "jammed" feeling and morning aches.
 A surface that’s too firm will push against these sensitive areas, while one with proper cushioning allows you to sink in just enough for comfort.
 Look for mattresses with comfort layers made from materials like memory foam or plush pillow tops, which are designed to contour to your body and distribute your weight evenly.

-Support to Keep Your Spine Aligned
+Find Support That Aligns Your Spine

 While cushioning is about comfort, support is about your health.
 The main job of any mattress is to keep your spine properly aligned from your neck to your tailbone.
 For a side sleeper, this means the mattress needs to be firm enough to hold up your midsection so your hips don’t sink too far down.
 If your hips dip lower than the rest of your body, it creates a curve in your spine that can lead to lower back pain.
 A great mattress for side sleepers, like a Helix Mattress, provides zoned support that is firmer in the middle and softer at the shoulders, achieving that ideal balance.

-Less Motion Transfer for Undisturbed Sleep
+Sleep Undisturbed with Less Motion Transfer

 If you share your king mattress with a partner, you know how disruptive a little tossing and turning can be.
 Motion transfer is when movement on one side of the bed travels across to the other.
 Mattresses made with memory foam or individually wrapped coils (found in hybrids) are excellent at absorbing this movement, so you’re less likely to be woken up by your partner’s late-night snack run.
 This feature is a game-changer for light sleepers, ensuring both of you get deeper, more restorative rest.
 For the ultimate in motion isolation, consider pairing your mattress with an adjustable base.